Recreation Park (Grand Rapids, Michigan): Baseball

+Area and other uses

 The park was built in an area of lumber yards and sawmills, and while the availability of lumber undoubtedly contributed to construction, the dustiness was a frequent complaint of patrons to the grounds.
 Furthermore, the groundskeeping had to contend with splotchy, yellowing grass and an infield which was more sand than lawn.

 When built in 1894, the park proved adequate for its purpose but soon became outmoded as Western League cities were building newer, larger stadia for teams playing in a league whose status change into a major league was often speculated.
 Adding to it the difficult configuration, and Grand Rapids' own precarious existence in that near-major league, its further development was precluded.
 When the newly renamed American League left Grand Rapids in February 1900 and moved the franchise to Cleveland, where they now play as the Cleveland Guardians, the park was abandoned for future baseball purposes and torn down later that year.
 For much of the 20th Century, the site was the home of the Macey Furniture Company factory and warehouse.
 The aforementioned bowl-shaped greenspace was in fact an artificial creation, a remnant of the giant subterrain levels of the Macey building, which burned to the ground in 1979.
 In the days of Recreation Park, the ballpark existed on flat ground level to the tracks.

 Recreation Park was also used for traveling tent shows, circuses, and Wild West shows, facilitated by the park's easy access to the railroad line.